 When the cancer starts somewhere else in the body but spread to the bones, it is referred to as “secondary bone cancer.”
 The condition often affects older adults.
 Cancer types that are most likely to spread to the bones include:

 - Thyroid Gland

 The exact causes of bone tumours are not known.
 However, radiation treatment, exposure to chemical agents, genetics, and chronic bone infection have been identified as some of the possible causes.
 For instance, osteosarcoma has been associated with high radiation doses (and other anticancer drugs), especially in children.
 However, a direct cause has yet to be identified.

 One of the most common symptoms of bone cancer is a dull ache in the affected bone.
 The pain can start off as occasional but will eventually become constant and severe.
 The pain can become so severe that it keeps patients awake at night.

-In other cases, patients with undiscovered bone tumours can suffer bone fractures even from the most minor and insignificant of injuries.
+In other cases, patients with undiscovered bone tumours can suffer bone fractures even from the most minor and insignificant injuries.
 This can be because the affected bone is already weakened and therefore more prone to injury.
-This condition is also known as pathological fracture.
+This condition is also known as a pathological fracture.

 Other times, swelling can also manifest at the tumour site.
 Patients can also experience fevers or night sweats.
 Loss of appetite and loss of weight are serious signs of tumour spread in the body.
 While some will not experience pain in other cases, it is possible that they will notice tissue masses in some parts of their body.
-Those with benign bone tumors might not experience or notice any symptoms and the tumor might not be detected until an imaging scan is done.
+Those with benign bone tumours might not experience or notice any symptoms and the tumour might not be detected until an imaging scan is done.